rupertoss/Algorithm-and-DataStructures/README.md

 These mentors are: Robert Sedgewick and Kevin Wayne from Princeton University.
 For additional documentation, see <a href="https://algs4.cs.princeton.edu/home/">Algorithms, 4th Edition</a>.

-According to Coursera Honor Code, I decided to do not post task here so its will not be indexed by Google.
+According to Coursera Honor Code, I decided to do not post tasks here so its will not be indexed by Google.
 Check the link above for details.

-Exercise 1.
-Social Network Connectivity
+Ex01.Social Network Connectivity
-Exercise 2.
-Union find with canonical element
+Ex02.Union find with canonical element
-Exercise 3.
-Successor with delete
+Ex03.Successor with delete
-Exercise 4.
-Percolation
+Ex04.Percolation
-Exercise 5.
-Queue with two stacks
+Ex05.Queue with two stacks
-Exercise 6.
-Stack with max
+Ex06.Stack with max
-Exercise 7.
-Dequeue
+Ex07.Dequeue
-Exercise 10.
-3-SUM in quadratic time.
+Ex10.3-SUM in quadratic time
-Exercise 11.
-Search in a bitonic array.
+Ex11.Search in a bitonic array
+Ex12.Egg Drop